vinitsuci/search-suggestions/README.md

 ### 5. Sync to Typesense (with `--sync` flag)

-- Creates the "search_suggestions" collection if it doesn't exist
+- Creates a collection-specific "search_suggestions_{collection_name}" collection if it doesn't exist
-- Clears existing suggestions
+- Clears existing suggestions for that collection
 - Imports all generated and manual suggestions in batches of 100

 ## Project Structure